Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic sheaves

 The next example is central to this paper.

-\begin{example} Let $\Sur$ be (a small version of) the category whose objects are non-empty finite sets and whose morphisms are surjective functions.
+\begin{example} Let $\Sur$ be (a small category equivalent to) the category whose objects are non-empty finite sets and whose morphisms are surjective functions.
 For any set $A$, we have a presheaf $\NEls(A)$ in $\Psh(\Sur)$ of $A$-valued \emph{nondeterministic variables} (in the sense of Section~\ref{section:multiteams}), defined as follows. \begin{itemize} \item For any object $\Omega$ of $\Sur$, define $\NEls(A)(\Omega)$ to be the set of all functions $\Omega \to A$.

-\item For any map $p \colon \Omega' \rMap{} \Omega$ in $\Sur$, and $X \in \NEls(A)(\Omega')$ define $X \cdot p$ to be $X \circ p \in \NEls(A)(\Omega')$.
+\item For any map $p \colon \Omega' \rMap{} \Omega$ in $\Sur$, and $X \in \NEls(A)(\Omega)$ define $X \cdot p$ to be $X \circ p \in \NEls(A)(\Omega')$.

 \end{itemize}

 \end{example}